Gigantica on Instagram Gigantica on Facebook

 Description

-A really easy swim to fish, with the longest cast being 80-90 yards.
-If you look to the left, there is a prominent tree on the opposite tree line almost in the corner of the lake where a lot of fish are caught at around 9 wraps, or at 6.5 wraps to a clear area where the two marginal shelves meet.
-Further up the bank, the inflow pipe from the stock pond injects plenty of oxygenated water into the lake and is always worth a rod.
-This spot and the 23 wrap spot towards Stock Pond can be baited by walking round to the spit and using a catapult or bait scoop.
+A really easy swim to fish, when fishing the tree line with a path along the far bank to bait up from.
+3/4 of the way up the bank, the outlet pipe from the stock pond injects plenty of oxygenated water into the lake and is always worth a rod.
+This spot and the 26.5 RL spot towards Stock Pond can be baited by walking round to the spit and using a catapult or bait scoop.

 Notable Captures